Hablamos Español Insurance Companies We Work With

 Why general liability is not enough

 Restaurant general liability covers everyday premises and food exposure, slips, injuries, foodborne illness.
 But alcohol claims are generally carved out and handled by a separate coverage.
 When a policy contains a liquor liability exclusion, an incident involving an intoxicated guest can fall outside the coverage entirely.
-Serving alcohol, even just beer and wine, creates over-service and dram-shop exposure that needs its own policy.
+Serving alcohol, even just beer and wine, can create over-service and dram-shop exposure that often needs its own policy.

 How state law shapes it